-Barry Anderson is the former head of the Budgeting and Public Expenditures Division in the Organization for Economic Cooperation and Development (OECD) in Paris.
+Barry Anderson is currently the deputy director of the National Governors Association.
+Previously, he was the head of the Budgeting and Public Expenditures Division in the Organization for Economic Cooperation and Development (OECD) in Paris.
 Prior to joining OECD, Mr. Anderson was a budget advisor at the International Monetary Fund.
 Before joining the IMF, Mr. Anderson served in various positions dealing with federal budgeting in the United States Federal Government, most recently as the deputy director and then the acting director of the Congressional Budget Office.
 He has also been a member of the Federal Accounting Standards Advisory Board, and has taught courses on the U.S. budget process for George Washington University and the Office of Personnel Management.

 Mr. Bowles served as the director of the Small Business Administration, deputy chief of staff (1994-95) and chief of staff (1996-98) under the Clinton Administration.
 He served as president of the University of North Carolina system from 2006 until 2010.
 Most recently, he was appointed by President Barack Obama to serve as co-chair of the National Commission on Fiscal Responsibility and Reform with fellow CRFB board member Senator Alan Simpson.
 Mr. Bowles is a graduate of the University of North Carolina at Chapel Hill and Columbia University’s Graduate School of Business and began his business career at Morgan Stanley & Co. in New York.
 He later returned home to North Carolina, where he founded and served as chairman and CEO of a Charlotte-based investment banking firm.